 Spotting a Black Pomeranian

-A black Pomeranian puppy is easy to spot due to their large double black colored coat that extends far past the breed’s body.
+A black Pomeranian puppy is easy to spot.
+Their large double black colored coat that extends far past their tiny bodies.
 However, it is difficult to know for sure if the Pom you’re looking at is a pure black without breeding paperwork and history.

 You’ll notice this variation of the breed right away from the puffiness of its coat.
 The double coat will be thick and fluffy underneath and longer and straighter over the top.
 The coat will have a coarse texture when pet.
 Poms come in many colors, including cream, white, orange, sable, red, brown, black and the rarest of all, blue.